SAP-samples/teched2023-DA271/exercises/ex2/README.md

 ### Update Analytic Model and Preview Results

-The new metadata needs to be considered also by the Analytic Model.
-For the metadata to persist, the Analytic Model page needs to be refreshed.
+The new modeling we have just done needs to now be loaded by the Analytic Model.

--   Open *4AM_SalesOrderItems* and refresh page
+-   Open *4AM_SalesOrderItems* and refresh browser
 -   Confirm that dimension PARTNERID now has a capital T (for Text) next to itself in the dimension list
 -   Confirm that RESPONSIBLE now also has a capital T next to itself in the dimension list
 -   **Deploy** your Analytic Model
--   Open **Data Preview**
+-   Open **Preview**
 -   Drill by PARTNERID and confirm that company name is now displayed
 -   Drill by RESPONSIBLE and confirm that employee's full name is now displayed
 -   Under **Rows** within the **Builder**, check drill-settings (three dots in dimension list on the right) and change presentation from ID and Description to **Description and ID**.